aealni/8-bit-verilog-cpu/README.md

 ## Overview

 This project implements a simple 8-bit CPU in Verilog with a compact instruction set architecture (ISA), 4 general-purpose registers, a central 8-bit RAM, and an ALU supporting three operations.
-The design uses a single 8-bit internal bus implicitly controlled by logic within the top-level module.
+The design primarily uses multiplexer logic within the top-level module to send values.

 The CPU fetches instructions from RAM, decodes them, performs ALU or memory operations, and updates its program counter (PC) accordingly.
-All instructions are executed over multiple clock cycles.
+Instructions are executed over multiple clock cycles.

 ---